gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * In the 'id' element, every group name is encoded as a CBOR text string (REQ1).

-  * 'sign_alg' takes value from Tables 5 and 6 of {{RFC8152}}, if not encoding the CBOR simple value Null.
+  * 'sign_alg' takes value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}, if not encoding the CBOR simple value Null.

   * 'sign_parameters' takes values from the "Counter Signature Parameters" Registry (see Section 11.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 Its structure depends on the value of 'sign_alg'.
 If no parameters of the counter signature algorithm are specified or if 'sign_alg' encodes the CBOR simple value Null, 'sign_parameters' MUST be encoding the CBOR simple value Null.

   * 'sign_key_parameters' takes values from the "Counter Signature Key Parameters" Registry (see Section 11.2 of {{I-D.ietf-core-oscore-groupcomm}}).
 Its structure depends on the value of 'sign_alg'.
 If no parameters of the key used with the counter signature algorithm are specified or if 'sign_alg' encodes the CBOR simple value Null, 'sign_key_parameters' MUST be encoding the CBOR simple value Null.

-  * If 'pub_key_enc_res' is present, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
+  * If 'pub_key_enc_res' is present, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

 Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.